Sigma Brewing sells 'Black is Beautiful' beer, raises money for organizations working to end police brutality, racial injustice

 Sigma Brewing is the latest Houston-area craft brewer to answer the call to help.
 The local business, which is working overtime to keep its doors open during the pandemic, covered the cost of ingredients, packaging and labor an an effort to support real change.

-Sigma Brewing is launching an online pre-sale for Black is Beautiful at 8 p.m.
-Thursday.

-Sigma's version of Black is Beautiful is a no-frills, American Imperial Stout.
-It is "a stout-drinkers' stout" according to our brewing team.
-Chewy, dark chocolate sweetness gives way to an assertive bitterness that keeps the beer drinking relatively light for its 10 percent ABV.
+"Our version is a American Imperial Stout.
+So that style is usually really big, sweet, dark chocolate notes," said co-owner Matt Peterson.
+"High alcohol.
+It’s about 10 percent ABV."

-Each 4 pack will be priced at $20 and every cent made from each 4-pack will be equally split among non-profit community organization Baker Ripley, the NAACP Legal Defense Fund and the Your Rights Camp.
+Each 16-ounce 4-pack is priced at $20, and every cent made from the sale of Sigma Brewing's Black is Beautiful will be equally split among non-profit community organization Baker Ripley, the NAACP Legal Defense Fund and the Your Rights Camp.

+"I think that it’s really encouraging that all of us are striving to make positive changes in our neighborhoods," Peterson said.
+"This is a difficult time for craft breweries in the state of Texas.
+We’re all effectively shutdown.
+But this issue is important enough to all of us that we, doesn’t matter what kind of financial loss we take, we need to contribute to it."

+If you reach out to Sigma and they're sold out, go to www.BlackisBeautiful.beer.
+There you can find a list of craft brewers, including the more than 100 Texas businesses participating.